observIQ/bindplane-agent/docs/plugins/apache_cassandra_logs.md

 ## Example Config:

-Below is an example of a basic conifg
+Below is an example of a basic config

 ```yaml
 receivers: